Protecting State Insurance Regulation

-Many of FIO’s duties are examples of federal overreach and duplication of entities that already existed in our state-based insurance regulatory system.
-Additionally, like most federal offices, since its creation, its power has increased.
-In its decade of existence, the FIO has sought federal regulation of mortgage insurance; inclusion in international supervisory colleges; and uniform national standards for state guaranty associations.
-In addition, it seeks to administer the National Association of Registered Agents and Brokers (NARAB).
+Many of FIO’s duties are examples of federal overreach and are duplicative of entities that already exist in our state-based insurance regulatory system.
+Additionally, like most federal offices, the power of the FIO has expanded since its 2010 creation.
+In its decade of existence, the FIO has sought to federally regulate mortgage insurance; to be included in international supervisory colleges; and to promulgate uniform national standards for state guaranty associations.
+In addition, over the years, it has been identified as a potential overseer of the National Association of Registered Agents and Brokers (NARAB).
 Every one of these acts is well outside the FIO’s mandate.

 In November 2016, PIA became the first national insurance association to publicly call for the repeal of the FIO.
 Since then, PIA has been working with members of Congress to develop legislation to repeal it.
-To that end, we are pleased to support S. 524, the Federal Insurance Office Abolishment Act, sponsored by Senators Ted Cruz (R-TX), Jim Inhofe (R-OK), Cynthia Lummis (R-WY), and Mike Braun (R-IN) and in the House by Reps.
+PIA supports the Federal Insurance Office Abolishment Act (S. 524/H.R.
+4866) sponsored by Sen. Ted Cruz (R-TX) and Reps.
 Ben Cline (R-VA) and Tom Tiffany (R-WI).

-For up-to-date information, be sure to visit and follow the PIA Advocacy blog at www.piaadvocacy.com
+For the most up-to-date information on repealing the Federal Insurance Office and all our issues, be sure to visit and follow the PIA Advocacy blog, located at www.piaadvocacy.com.